Hudgell & Partners offer a range of services to meet the needs of elderly clients and their families as their circumstances change.

 It is important to write a will when your circumstances change: having a baby, buying a property with someone, getting married, when a spouse dies, when grandchildren are born, getting divorced can all mean that making a new will is all worth while.

 The cost of writing a will can vary and will depend on how complicated your affairs may be and the experience of the solicitor.
 Having all the information to hand can speed up the process and cut costs.
-Its important to think of how much money and property you have and who you want to benefit from your will.
+It is important to think of how much money and property you have and who you want to benefit from your will.
 If you have children under the age of 18, think about who should look after them if you die.
 Decide who will be your executor: the person who sorts out your estate after your death and ensures that your wishes are carried out.
 This can be a friend or family member or a solicitor.
-Complete the Probate instruction form ahead of a meeting to collect up the necessary information regarding making your will to save time and clarify your wishes.

 The definition of a Codicil is “a testamentary document which is an addition to a will”: it is used when adding extra words, removing a clause and adding a clause, for example when increasing or decreasing the size of a gift.
 Hudgell & Partners offer a fixed fee charge for amending wills originally drawn up for clients.